bradcar/macos_wifi_rssi_noise_snr_finder/README.md

 # MacOS Wifi - RSSI, Noise, SNR
 ## Accesses MacOS Wifi Paramters

-MacOS only Wifi Mointoring ofRSSI, Noise, and SNR on en0, Currently loops to shows ouput values.
+MacOS only Wifi Mointoring of RSSI, Noise, and SNR on en0.
+Currently it just loops to shows ouput values.

 TODO: Create Wifi locator using Yagi-Udo Antenna using RSSI, Noise, and SNR
 1) Hook Yagi-Udo to Alfa external antenna